jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[ZOOM LiveTrak L-8](https://zoomcorp.com/en/us/digital-mixer-multi-track-recorders/digital-mixer-recorder/LIVETRAK-L-8/)**, Mixer

-**NOTE** All OS - In the Zoom L-8 Settings ensure that you have the correct Sample Rate - (48kHz) otherwise Jamulus will report that an ASIO Driver error - On the L-8 - Settings switch, toggle to [System] , <push to enter>, toggle to [Sample Rate], <push to enter>, select 48kHz, <push to enter>, "Are you sure?"
-[Yes] <push to enter>, select Settings switch to complete (doesn't commit till this is done!)

 **Windows**: ✅ Works.
 Latency is around 19 ms (measured with local server with ping time of 0 ms) using "L-8 Driver" (ASIO, 07/02/2020) from [zoomcorp.com](https://zoomcorp.com/).
 Driver can be downloaded from link to device and clicking "Support & Downloads".

 **macOS**: ❓ Not yet tested

 **Linux**: ❓ Not yet tested

+*Note:* In the Zoom L-8 Settings ensure that you have the correct Sample Rate - (48kHz) otherwise Jamulus will report that an ASIO Driver error.
+On the L-8 - Settings switch, toggle to [System] , <push to enter>, toggle to [Sample Rate], <push to enter>, select 48kHz, <push to enter>, "Are you sure?"
+[Yes] <push to enter>, select Settings switch to complete (doesn't commit till this is done!).

 ***